nushackers/hackertools_materials/git/slides.md

 ## Merging

-Combining your branch to `main` branch
+Combining your branch to another branch

 ![](./merge.png)